tiskw/random-fourier-features/examples/README.md

 An example of support vector classification with batch learning for [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using Random Fourier Features.
 See [README.md](./rff_batch_svc_for_mnist/README.md) for more details.

-However, you do not need to pay much attention for this example because [non-batch learning approach](./rff_svc_for_mnist/README.md) (i.e. usual SVC training using all dataset) now shows more higher performance than the batch learning approach.
+However, you do not need to pay much attention to this example because [non-batch learning approach](./rff_svc_for_mnist/README.md) (i.e. usual SVC training using all dataset) now shows higher performance than the batch learning approach.